apache/doris/docs/en/administrator-guide/http-actions/compaction-action.md

 Explanation of results:

+* cumulative policy type: The cumulative compaction policy type which is used by current tablet.
 * cumulative point: The version boundary between base and cumulative compaction.
 Versions before (excluding) points are handled by base compaction.
 Versions after (inclusive) are handled by cumulative compaction.
 * last cumulative failure time: The time when the last cumulative compaction failed.
 After 10 minutes by default, cumulative compaction is attempted on the this tablet again.
 * last base failure time: The time when the last base compaction failed.
 After 10 minutes by default, base compaction is attempted on the this tablet again.